cadensantiagoat/Spotify_To_Apple/README.md

 # Spotify to Apple Music Transfer

-A web application that allows you to transfer your Spotify playlists to Apple Music seamlessly.
+A **100% FREE** web application that exports your Spotify playlists for manual import into Apple Music.
+No Apple Developer account required!

 ## Features

-- 🔐 Secure OAuth authentication for both Spotify and Apple Music
+- 🔐 Secure OAuth authentication for Spotify
 - 📋 View all your Spotify playlists
-- 🎵 Transfer playlists with automatic track matching
-- 📊 Progress tracking during transfer
+- 📄 Export playlists in multiple formats (CSV, JSON, Text)
+- 📋 Copy track lists to clipboard
 - 🎨 Modern, responsive UI
+- 💰 **Completely Free** - No paid subscriptions needed

 ## Prerequisites

 - Node.js (v14 or higher)
-- Spotify Developer Account
+- Spotify Developer Account (free)
-- Apple Developer Account (for Apple Music API access)
+- **No Apple Developer Account needed!**

 ## Setup Instructions